AndrewSwerlick/que_bus/README.md

 1. `topics` - `topics` takes a list of topic symbols defining which topics this listener will listen to
-2. `exec_method` - `exec_method` takes a symbol denoting which method should be called when a new event is published on any topic this class is listening too.
+2. `exec_method` - `exec_method` takes a symbol denoting which method should be called when a new event is published on any topic this class is listening to.
+If no method is supplied, this defaults to :run

 ### Using in rails
 The recommended way to use QueBus with rails is through the provided rake task.